 Ensuring Proper Use

-Astellas’ Medical Representatives (MRs) and Medical Science Liaisons (MSLs) gather and provide information to ensure that pharmaceutical products are used properly.
-MRs and MSLs observe high ethical standards.
-At the same time, MRs and MSLs make compliance their top priority, observing the Astellas Group Code of Conduct, local codes of conduct, and the relevant laws and regulations in each country.
+Astellas’ Medical Representatives (MRs) provide information on appropriate usage based on on-label information to healthcare professionals to ensure that Astellas pharmaceutical products are used safely and effectively.
+In promotion of Astellas products, MRs observe high ethical standards and strictly observe the Astellas Group Code of Conduct, local codes of conduct, and the relevant laws and regulations in each country.

 Responding to Inquiries

 In countries throughout the globe, we have Medical Information Call Centers that respond to a variety of inquiries.
-In larger call centers, we have systems that allow for 24-hour responses to urgent inquiries, even on business holidays.
-Systems are also in place to ensure the continuation of the centers’ functions in emergency situations, such as in the event of natural disasters.
-In fiscal 2015, we responded to approximately 135,000 calls.
+In our larger call centers, we have systems that allow for 24-hour responses to urgent inquiries, even on business holidays.
+In fiscal 2017, we responded to approximately 160,000 inquiries.

 Promoting CSR Procurement